Advanced programming languages

 Scala

 Scala runs on the JVM, so I could gradually port my existing project into Scala.
 It also means that Scala, in addition to its own rather large library, has access to the entire Java library as well.
+This means you can get real work done in Scala.

-As I started using Scala, I became impressed by how cleverly the functional and object-oriented worlds blended together.
-In particular, Scala has a powerful case class/pattern-matching system that addressed pet peeves lingering from my experiences with Standard ML, OCaml and Haskell: the programmer can decide which fields of an object should be matchable (as opposed to being forced to match on all of them), and variable-arity arguments are permitted.
-I write a lot of functions that operate on abstract syntax nodes, and it's nice to be able to match on only the syntactic children, but still have fields for things such as annotations or lines in the original program.
-The case class system lets one split the definition of a sum type across multiple files or across multiple parts of the same file.
+As I started using Scala, I became impressed by how tightly the functional and object-oriented worlds had been blended.
+In particular, Scala has a powerful case class/pattern-matching system that addressed annoyances lingering from my experiences with Standard ML, OCaml and Haskell: the programmer can decide which fields of an object should be matchable (as opposed to being forced to match on all of them), and variable-arity arguments are permitted.
+In fact, Scala even allows programmer-defined patterns.

 Favorite features